hikari-ongaku/hikari-ongaku/docs/getting_started/commands.md

 The first argument parsed, is the [platform type](../api_reference/enums.md#ongaku.enums.PlatformType).
 The second argument parsed, is the query, or the song/link you wish to search.

+The method, will then return one of the following:

+ * `Playlist` - This is a list of songs, that originated from a playlist on the platform.

+ * `+Track` - This is a singular track, because a url to a video/song was originally sent.

+ * `SearchResult` - This is a list of songs, that are usually going to be very similar to each other.

+ * `None` - Your result returned absolutely nothing!

+Then all you have to do, is pass one of the tracks to `.play()`, or pass the entire playlist to `.add()` and then call `.play()` to play the song!